mbenatti/github_tags/README.md

 ### The project

-The project is a umbrella app, containing three apps: core, api and ui The UI runs on port 4000 and API runs on 4002
+The project is a umbrella app, containing three apps: core, api and ui.
+The UI runs on port 4000 and API runs on 4002.

 ----